 The Pillars of Hercules by Paul Theroux

 Every travel book Paul Theroux has written lights a fire under you to undertake some epic journey – across all of Russia by train, or other similarly arduous trips.
 But I really love this exploration of the Mediterranean as he journeys around the whole soft, secluded sea (it barely even has tides).

 It’s a different look at the cultures that have sprung up and changed constantly around this very old sea.
 Plus, he wrote it in the middle of the war in Yugoslavia, so reading a description of wartime Split and recently opened Albania was fascinating while I was living there.
 Buy it on Amazon.

 Travels with my Aunt by Graham Greene

 Fun fact – I have seven nieces and nephews, and someday I dream of pulling them out of a gardening obsession into a swirl of exotic locales.
 That’s what happens in Graham Greene’s very funny and oddly touching novel, plus some light crimes and a lot of scandalous love affairs.

-He is one of my favorite writers of all time and was an obsessive traveler too (Journey Without Maps is also a really excellent travel memoir), but this one is light and still instructive.
-You’ll want to forgo a dull suburban retirement once you read it too.
+He is one of my favorite writers of all time and was an obsessive traveler too (Journey Without Maps is also a really excellent travel memoir), but this novel is light and still instructive.
+You’ll want to forgo a dull suburban retirement once you read it too – it’s a fun but also sublime read and one of the best books about traveling.
 Buy it on Amazon.

 The Lonely City by Olivia Laing